rikaladsstudio/technical-writing/installing-python/README.md

 2. A setup window will appear
 ![Setup window](./images/setup-window.webp)

-3. Click **"Install Now"** (the top option is fine for most people)
+3. Click **"Install Now"**
 4. If Windows asks "Do you want to allow this app to make changes?", click **Yes**
-5. Wait for the installation to finish - it usually takes 1–2 minutes
+5. Wait for the installation to finish - it usually takes 1 - 2 minutes
 6. Click **Close** when done

 ### Step 3 - Verify the Installation